Literacy & Numeracy

 Another area showing strong impact numbers, is, well… numbers.
 Our Math Is Everywhere outreach kit nurtures early math skills in several ways.
 Almost all parents (97%) using the kit say it increases the time their child spends on math-related activities, and over 90% of parents report a positive change in their children’s interest in counting, sorting, and matching.
 Children aren’t the only ones making a change: Over half of teachers using Math Is Everywhere say they will teach math differently as a result.8

-On the science front, two recent studies show dramatic increases in both concepts and vocabulary related to science, technology, engineering, and math (STEM).
+On the science front, two recent studies show dramatic increases in both concepts and vocabulary related to STEM.
 After watching Sesame Street’s nature and science episodes from the first year of our STEM initiative, children know 50% more nature-related science terminology—such as metamorphosis, hibernation, habitat, and pollination — than children who didn’t watch the shows.
 Teachers report that children enjoy watching these programs in class and talk about them afterwards.9 And after viewing programs from the second year of our STEM curriculum, children increased their ability to articulate scientific concepts, such as hypothesis and investigation, by a whopping 100%.10

 Sesame Street’s proven ability to produce academic benefits and close achievement gaps bears out in our international efforts as well.
 To meet local educational needs, we may create a homegrown version of Sesame Street in close cooperation with local educators, researchers, and other partners.
 Research shows that these local efforts are paying off, increasing important skills like literacy and numeracy, especially among those who need it most.